 Participants are guided to use 21st century skills including creativity, communication, teamwork and problem solving to win a race the slowest way possible.

 Participants are divided into teams of 3 or 4.
-Teams are challenged to create a path for a magnetic marble to travel from top to bottom of an inclined surface with the goal of reaching the bottom as slowly as possible.
+Teams are challenged to create a track for a magnetic marble to travel from top to bottom of an inclined surface with the goal of reaching the bottom as slowly as possible.
 Each team is given an identical set of materials and tools to construct their pathway.
-Participants are encouraged to discuss the structure and properties of the materials, plan their material use and to test each new addition to their pathway.
+Participants are encouraged to discuss the structure and properties of the materials, plan their material use and to test each new addition to their track.

 Participants are encouraged to consider the problem in small sections to work towards solving the overall challenge.
 (NGSS ETS1.B) Participants compare designs and discuss the strengths and weaknesses of different approaches to arrive at the best solution.
 (NGSS ETS1.C) In the program, students are encouraged to try and test their ideas.
 Participants are able to work within the material and time constraints to achieve successful results.